United States presidential eligibility legislation: Tennessee

 In Tennessee, four Republican state Representatives—Stacey Campfield, Glen Casada, Frank S. Niceley and Eric H. Swafford—announced in February 2009 that they would be joining a legal action to force Obama to release his birth certificate and prove his citizenship.
 Casada, the Tennessee House Republican caucus chairman, said that he believes Obama has further proof of eligibility, and would like him to make it available: "Yes, people may say, you're just chasing some conspiracy theory ... [but] it's a simple act on his part to just do, and we're done—move on."
 The alternative newspaper Nashville Scene described Swafford as joining a "wacky legal action" and quoted Tennessee house Democrat Larry Miller as saying: "What is the mentality of these kind of people who continuously make these kind of goofy statements?
 It's embarrassing."
 Attorney Orly Taitz of California said she planned to file the suit, representing the Defend Our Freedoms Foundation.

 Legislation proposed in January 2011 would require anyone running for elected office to furnish a birth certificate before being declared an eligible candidate."
 It failed to be voted out of a subcommittee.

 In January 2016, two Democratic legislators proposed barring the Secretary of State from placing on the ballot any presidential or vice-presidential candidate who was not a natural-born citizen.

 Texas

 On November 16, 2010, Texas state representative Leo Berman introduced legislation requiring any candidate for president or vice president running in Texas to submit to the Texas Secretary of State an "original birth certificate indicating that the person is a natural-born United States citizen."
 In introducing the bill, Berman said that the "bill is necessary because we have a president whom the American people don't know whether he was born in Kenya or some other place."
 His bill would have therefore specifically disallowed the use of the reproduced certificate that Obama used after June 2008 as evidence of birthplace; reproduced certificates are generally accepted by government agencies as proof of birth.

+Proposed state presidential eligibility legislation 2017–2020

+Prior to the 2020 presidential election, in at least 18 U.S. states, bills were introduced that would require as a condition for ballot access release of the individual tax returns of presidential candidates.

+California

+On September 14, 2017, a bill was passed in California to require primary election presidential candidates to release their tax returns in order to appear on the ballot in California.
+On October 15, it was vetoed by Governor Jerry Brown.

+In July 2019, a similar bill, California Senate Bill 27 (2019), also known as the Presidential Tax Transparency and Accountability Act, was passed.
+On July 30, 2019, Governor Gavin Newsom signed it into law.

+The law's requirements for presidential candidates were invalidated by the courts.